In some parts of the world, mango (Mangifera indica) is called the “king of fruits” (

-On top of this, the same amount of mango provides nearly three-quarters of your daily vitamin C needs.
-This vitamin can help your body produce more disease-fighting white blood cells, help these cells work more effectively and improve your skin’s defenses (3, 4).
+Plus, 1 cup (165 grams) mango provides nearly 75% of your daily vitamin C needs.
+This vitamin can help your body produce more disease-fighting white blood cells, help these cells work more effectively, and improve your skin’s defenses (

-Summary Mango is a good source of folate, several B vitamins, as well as vitamins A, C, K and E — all of which help boost immunity.
+Mango is a good source of folate, several B vitamins, as well as vitamins A, C, K, and E — all of which may help boost immunity.

 Mango contains nutrients that support a healthy heart.

-In addition, it may lower blood cholesterol, triglycerides and free fatty acid levels (21).
+In addition, it may help lower your blood levels of cholesterol, triglycerides, and free fatty acids (

 While these findings are promising, research on mangiferin and heart health in humans is currently lacking.
-Therefore, more studies are needed before it can be recommended as a treatment.
+Therefore, more studies are needed.

-Mango contains magnesium, potassium and the antioxidant mangiferin, which all support healthy heart function.
+Mango contains magnesium, potassium, and the antioxidant mangiferin, which all support healthy heart function.

 For one, it contains a group of digestive enzymes called amylases.

-Digestive enzymes break down large food molecules so that they can be easily absorbed.
+Digestive enzymes break down large food molecules so that your body can absorb them easily.

-Moreover, since mango contains plenty of water and dietary fiber, it may help solve digestive problems like constipation and diarrhea.
+Moreover, since mango contains plenty of water and dietary fiber, it may help with digestive issues like constipation and diarrhea.

-One four-week study in adults with chronic constipation found that eating mango daily was more effective at relieving symptoms of the condition than a supplement containing a similar amount of soluble fiber (23).
+One 4-week study in adults with chronic constipation found that eating mango daily was more effective at relieving symptoms of the condition than taking a supplement containing an amount of soluble fiber similar to that of mango (

-Mango has digestive enzymes, water, dietary fiber and other compounds that aid different aspects of digestive health.
+Mango has digestive enzymes, water, dietary fiber, and other compounds that aid various aspects of digestive health.